jspsych/jsPsych/docs/plugins/jspsych-video-slider-response.md

-# jspsych-video-keyboard-response plugin
+# jspsych-video-slider-response plugin

-This plugin plays a video file and records a keyboard response.
-Various aspects of the timing, video playback, and keyboard options can be controlled through parameters.
+This plugin plays a video and allows the subject to respond by dragging a slider.

 ## Parameters